cwi-swat/live-modeling/README.md

 # Nextep

+**_Disclaimer_: Please note that Nextep does not work on Windows systems yet.
+A Linux-based or MacOS-based system is required.
+Nextep does not play well with Z3 version 4.4.1.
+A more recent version of Z3 is required.**

 ## Setting up the Environment

-**Please note that Nextep does not work on Windows systems yet.
-A Linux-based or MacOs-based system is required.**

 Nextep is developed in [Racal](https://www.rascal-mpl.org/) and relies on the [AlleAlle library](https://github.com/cwi-swat/allealle) and the [Z3 theorem prover](https://github.com/Z3Prover/z3).
 The easiest way to get started with Nextep is to set-up an Eclipse installation with the appropriate components: